krisgoks/markdowns/codebuilder/codebuilderintro.md

 *please see naming convention section on how to name your code-lists*

+### Uploading code lists - beta version

+You can upload existing code lists stored in .csv files into the appropriate library.
+To access this, click on the 'Upload a file' tab.
+The expectation is that the .csv file has a **header** and the codes are in the first column.
+The software assumes you are uploading the actual medical/drug ids as present in the medical/drug tables in the database.
+Depending on the database this might be a number, a short string, a hexadecimal value, or may be terms from a clinical coding system.
+Once you upload the file the software will read the first column (**after skipping the first line**) and look for those codes in the current version of dictionary, if found it will be listed with descriptions and database name.
+It will also shortlist any codes which may not be present in the dictionary, these will be ignored and cannot be added as of now.

+*If you come across a clinical code which you found somewhere else and this code is not present in our dictionary please contact the admin.
+Please state where you found the code, specify dictionary version to which the code belongs to, and if possible evidence that this code actually exists in the underlying medical database.*

 # Feedback

 If you have any feedback or suggestions please write to me at [k.m.gokhale@bham.ac.uk](mailto:k.m.gokhale@bham.ac.uk), mention 'TheOneCodeBuilder - feedback/suggestion' in the subject.
 If you are reporting any bugs please mention 'TheOneCodeBuilder - bugs' in the subject and please do send a [Minimal, Reproducible Example](https://stackoverflow.com/help/minimal-reproducible-example).